 35.3.15.5 PPDU end time alignment

-In this subclause “simultaneously transmit” means more than one PPDU is transmitted on more than one link, where each PPDU is transmitted over one link, and those transmissions overlap in time.
-Likewise, “simultaneously trigger” means more than one HE or EHT TB PPDU is triggered on more than one link, where each PPDU is triggered over one link, and those transmissions overlap in time.
-If an NSTR MLD that is receiving a PPDU on a first link simultaneously transmits another PPDU on a second link, then the NSTR MLD might fail to receive the PPDU on the first link because of the interference caused by its transmission on the second link.
-This subclause specifies a mechanism to align the end time of PPDUs that are simultaneously transmitted to the same NSTR non-AP MLD, which helps reduce the chances of the occurrence of such self-interference among STAs affiliated to the same NSTR MLD. (#7606)
+In this subclause “simultaneously transmit” means more than one PPDU is transmitted on more than one link of an MLD, where each PPDU is transmitted over one link, and those transmissions overlap in time.
+Likewise, “simultaneously trigger” means more than one HE or EHT TB PPDU is triggered on more than one link of an MLD, where each PPDU is triggered over one link, and those transmissions overlap in time.
+If an MLD that is receiving a PPDU on a first link that is a member of an NSTR link pair simultaneously transmits another PPDU on a second link that is a member of the same NSTR link pair, then the MLD might fail to receive the PPDU on the first link because of NSTR interference.
+This subclause specifies a mechanism to align the end time of PPDUs that are simultaneously transmitted to the same non-AP MLD on links that a members of the same NSTR link pair of the non-AP MLD, which helps reduce the chances of the occurrence of such NSTR interference among STAs affiliated to the same MLD. (#7606)